 |The above simplified graphic shows what happens when an electric field (red line) passes through a reticle.
 As the field strength increases (a), charge is displaced within the reticle as shown by the blue trace.
 Charge moves until its displacement has created an equal and opposite electric field to the one being applied externally.
 At the point when the electric field within the reticle is cancelled out, charge displacement stops.
 There is no further electrostatic stress in the reticle and no further electrostatic damage takes place - even though the external electric field is still present.
 EFM takes place when charge is moving within the reticle, and ceases when the reticle has established a new equilibrium.
 This is illustrated by the constant amount of damage in the green trace after the initial application of the field.

 Clearly a static dissipative single reticle SMIF pod is not protective against EFM - it actually increases the risk of EFM by doubling the electrostatic stresses that reach the reticle inside it.
-But what about "conductive" plastics?
+But are "conductive" plastics any better?

 When the external electric field is removed as in the latter part of (b), the displaced charge within the reticle returns to its original location.
 As it does there will be further degradation of the reticle through EFM, as shown by the second step in the green trace.
 So, applying an electric field to a reticle and then removing it again causes two electrostatic stresses, once as the field through the reticle increases and again as it decreases to zero.
 Every change in the field conditions - including the orientation of the field as well as its strength - causes further charge displacement and with it further risk of induced EFM damage.